Performing arithmetic calculations in Elm is straightforward. Go to the

 // for the latter.
 The integer division truncates everything after the decimal point.

-/) between the numberical arguments.
+/) are placed between numerical arguments in above examples.
 This is called infix style.
 We can also write them in prefix style, where the operator precedes its arguments.
 Prefix style requires us to enclose the operator in parentheses.

 We can also use several operators in one line.

-Notice how in the last example above we used parentheses to change the order in which the operators are applied.
+Notice how in the last example above we used parentheses to change the order in which the operators were applied.

 * has a higher precedence than